8 Steps to a Safer and More Secure Betterment Account

 - System Outage Protection: If there was ever a system outage, we have processes in place to help keep your financial account data safe and secure.

 - Touch ID: When accessing your Betterment account from an iPhone, you can add a layer of protection by requiring your thumbprint for access.
+You can even use Face ID on an iPhone X.

 It’s important to remember, however, that even with all of these safeguards in place, there are a few things you can also do to help protect your account.